vuejs/vuepress/packages/docs/docs/miscellaneous/glossary.md

 > Access: `Context.themePath`

-The root path (absolute path) of the currently used theme.
+Root path (absolute path) of the currently used theme.

 ## themeEntryFile

 > Access: `Context.themeEntryFile`

-The theme's configuration file (`themePath/index.js`).
+Theme's configuration file (`themePath/index.js`).

+## layout

+> Access: `$page.frontmatter.layout`

+Name of the layout component used by the current page.